Yaalpo/kleine-Projekt/README.md

 with flavours from fresh tomatoes, garlic and basil, which your kids and family will absolutely love.

 ### Preparation time
-- Total time: 40 minues
+- Total time: 40 minutes
 - Preparation: 10 minutes
 - Cooking: 30 minutes